andersonmaina/andersonmaina/README.md

 # 💫 About Me:
-💻 I’m currently working on FACS (AI Based Fetal Anomaly Classification System) - <a targert="_blank" href="https://facsai.ct.ws">FACS AI</a> <br>(ngrok id=345124de7129).<br>Upload an ultrasound image in CRL or NT view for inference<br>🤝 I’m looking to collaborate on Nativefier <br>📚 I’m currently learning NAS for LLM optimization.<br>💬 Ask me about React, Node.js, AI, Cloud, and Computing.<br>🎉 Fun fact: Peanuts are used to make dynamites!
+💻 I’m currently working on FACS (AI Based Fetal Anomaly Classification System) - <a target='_blank' href="https://facsai.ct.ws">FACS AI</a> <br>(ngrok id=345124de7129).<br>Upload an ultrasound image in CRL or NT view for inference<br>🤝 I’m looking to collaborate on Nativefier <br>📚 I’m currently learning NAS for LLM optimization.<br>💬 Ask me about React, Node.js, AI, Cloud, and Computing.<br>🎉 Fun fact: Peanuts are used to make dynamites!

 ## 🌐 Socials: